ava-labs/teleporter/contracts/validator-manager/MessageSpec.md

 ### `SetSubnetValidatorWeightMessage`

-Description: Used to set a validator's stake weight on another chain
+Description: Used to set a Validator's stake weight on another chain

 Signed by: Subnet
 Consumed by: P-Chain